Lanrey-waju/lite-lookup/README.md

 This mode provides brief, actionable responses without additional explanations.
 For best results, start your query with "command to" or "how to".

+### Conversational or Chat Mode
+Get conversational with the tool!
+LiteLookup offers a chat feature that allows you to go back and forth with it on an idea.
+To toggle this mode, use:

+`lookup -ic`

+Now you have a terminal buddy to brainstorm with.

 ## Flags

 - -p or --programming: Programming-focused responses
 - -i or --interactive: Interactive shell mode
 - -d or --direct: Concise, command-related answers
+- -ic or --interactive --chat: conversational mode

 ## Contributing
 If you'd like to contribute to LiteLookup, please fork the repository and submit a pull request.
 For any issues or suggestions, feel free to open an issue on the GitHub repository.